metal3-io/baremetal-operator/docs/api.md

 *bmc* -- The connection information for the BMC controller on the host.

 *bmc.address* -- The URL for communicating with the BMC controller.
+When communicating over IPMI, this should be a URL of the form `ipmi://<host>:<port>` (an unadorned `<host>:<port>` is also accepted).
+Specifying the port is optional; the default port is 623.
+Dell iDRAC is also supported, by using the scheme `idrac://` in place of `http://` in the iDRAC URL.

 *bmc.credentials* -- A reference to a Secret containing the connection data, at least username and password, for the BMC.